-First, we asked U.S. adults about their sleep patterns to get a baseline view into whether or not they are getting the recommended amount of Zzz’s.
-Studies show that people who don’t get enough quality sleep are more likely to get sick after being exposed to a virus, and when you do get sick, more sleep can lead to a faster recovery.
+First, we asked U.S. adults about their sleep patterns to get a baseline view into whether or not they are getting the recommended amount of Zzz’s for their body’s immune system and overall health.that people who don’t get enough quality sleep are more likely to get sick after being exposed to a virus, and when you do get sick, more sleep can lead to a faster recovery.
 Why is this?
 When you don’t get the proper amount of sleep, infection-fighting antibodies and cells are reduced, making your bodies battle against the flu a lot harder.

 When sorting by generations, Gen X was the least likely to get the recommended 7-8 hours of sleep (35.1%), followed closely by Boomers (35.2%).
 Meanwhile, Gen Z, which still counts some teenagers among its ranks, was the most likely generation (42%) to get the recommended amount of sleep per night.

-Given that lack of sleep is associated with a drove of consequences such as an inability to concentrate, mood swings, issues with memory and even more serious issues, including the triggering of manic episodes and impact to the microbiota in your gut, the fact that more than 60% of the population is not at the recommended threshold is indeed concerning.
-However, in an age where we are ‘always on’, it’s not entirely surprising.
+Given that lack of sleep is associated with a drove of consequences such as an inability to concentrate, mood swings, issues with memory, and even more serious issues, including the triggering ofand impact to the the fact that more than 60% of the population is not at the recommended threshold is indeed concerning.
+However, in an age where we are ‘always on,’ it’s not entirely surprising.

 While the flu can be a highly contagious virus that even the most health-conscious and preventive individuals can pick up, there’s no question that more sleep is better when it comes to staving off this pesky illness.

-And this is exactly why 68% of Americans say that lack of sleep at least sometimes leads to them getting sick, and a further 1-in-5 say it’s often the case.
+This is precisely why 68% of Americans say that lack of sleep at least sometimes leads to them getting sick, and a further 1-in-5 say it’s often the case.

-In fact, when we separated those that are chronically sleep-deprived (4 or less hours of sleep per night), we found that they were much more likely to say they already had the flu this season.
+When we separated those who are chronically sleep-deprived (4 or fewer hours of sleep per night), we found that they were much more likely to say they already had the flu this season.

-Only 16% of respondents that averaged 4-plus hours of sleep per night said they’ve had the flu so far this season, while 31% of those that average less than 4 hours of sleep per night said they’ve had the flu this season.
+Only 16% of respondents who averaged 4-plus hours of sleep per night said they’ve had the flu so far this season, while 31% of those who averaged less than 4 hours of sleep per night said they’d had the flu this season.

 Weathering the Season With Flu Shots

-Overall, 18% of U.S. adults report that they have had the flu already this flu season, with millennials slightly more likely (22%) than the general population to say they’ve already had it since November 2019.
+Overall, 18% of U.S. adults report having had the flu already this cold and flu season, with millennials slightly more likely (22%) than the general population to say they’ve already had it since November 2019.
 While those numbers might seem pretty low, the fact is that the flu season lasts well into spring.

 Money Shouldn’t Buy You the Flu Shot

-While overall flu shot use looks on track, when we dug deeper into demographic data on flu shots administered by income levels, we found a pretty big discrepancy between lower and higher-incomes receiving the flu shot.
-Only 40% of the U.S. population living within households with less than $50,000 in annual income report receiving a flu shot this season.
-Comparatively, 55% residing in households reporting more than $50,000 income report receiving a flu shot this season.
+While overall flu-shot prevalence looks on track, when we dug deeper into demographic data on flu shots administered by income levels, we found a pretty significant discrepancy between lower and higher-incomes receiving the flu shot.
+Only 40% of the U.S. population living within households with less than $50,000 annually report receiving a flu shot this season.
+Comparatively, 55% of households reporting more than $50,000 income report receiving a flu shot this season.

-This isn’t the first time this sort of troubling discrepancy has been found.
-A prior CDC study uncovered that in the 2016 to 2017 flu season, 48% of expectant mothers on public insurance (mostly through Medicaid) got the flu vaccine compared with 59% that had private insurance.
+This isn’t the first time this troubling discrepancy has been found.
+Auncovered that in the 2016 to 2017 flu season, 48% of expectant mothers on public insurance (primarily through Medicaid) got the flu vaccine compared with 59% that had private insurance.

-If you’re wondering how this is possible, even with some businesses and clinics that offer free vaccines and give a gift card in exchange, the issues go a bit deeper.
-Many lower-income families don’t live nearby a national chain that is ready to carry flu vaccines.
-And more commonly, many lower-income households cite fearing missing work or not being able to take off work as a reason they didn’t get a flu shot.
+If you’re wondering how this is possible, even with some businesses and clinics offering free vaccines and giving a gift card in exchange, the issues go deeper.
+Many lower-income families don’t live near a national pharmacy chain ready to carry flu vaccines.
+More commonly, many lower-income households cite fear of fearing missing work or not being able to take off work as a reason they didn’t get a flu shot.